-We assessed internal controls in relation to the identification of impairment indicators and challenged independently the results.
+We assessed the internal controls in relation to the identification of impairment indicators.
+We independently performed our own assessment of impairment indicators.

-We assessed the design and implementation of the internal controls relating to the projected financial information process and approval, the preparation and review of the weighted average cost of capital and preparation and review of the asset impairment models for Goodwill and intangible assets with indefinite useful life.
+We gained an understanding of the internal controls relating to the projected financial information process and approval, the preparation and review of the weighted average cost of capital and preparation and review of the asset impairment models for Goodwill and intangible assets with indefinite useful life.

-We have inquired with management about the presence of impairment indicators for the intangible assets that have been recognized from current and past business combinations.
+We have inquired with management about the presence of impairment indicators for the intangible assets that have been recognised from current and past business combinations.
 We have corroborated the results of our inquiries with a review of the financial performance of the underlying markets and legal entities as well as inquiries with personnel outside the finance function.